ovh/cds/docs/content/docs/concepts/requirement/_index.md

 A [Job]({{< relref "/docs/concepts/job.md" >}}) will be executed by a **worker**.

-CDS will choose and provision a worker for dependending on the **requirements** you define on your job.
+CDS will choose and provision a worker dependending on the **requirements** you define for your job.

 You can set as many requirements as you want, following these rules:

 - Only one model can be set as requirement
 - Only one hostname can be set as requirement
-- Only one OS & Architecture requirement can be set as at a time
+- Only one OS & Architecture requirement can be set at a time
 - Memory and Services requirements are available only on Docker models